 Become a Member of the Albuquerque Historical Society

-Past AHS Presentations Available for On-Line Viewing
+Past AHS Presentations Available for Online Viewing

-The Albuquerque Historical Society provides videos of scheduled program presentations that are live-streamed to the Society’s Facebook Page.
-If viewed live, the Facebook live stream event allows those who are unable to attend the opportunity to participate in the question and answer session following the event.
-The video presentations are permanently available in the “Videos” section of the AHS Facebook page as well as embedded in the appropriate AHS Program pages.To see a list of AHS program videos, visit our AHS Program Videos page.
+The Albuquerque Historical Society maintains videos of scheduled program presentations.
+The video presentations are permanently available on the AHS YouTube Channel, as well as embedded in the appropriate AHS Program pages.
+To see a list of AHS program videos, visit our AHS Program Videos page.

 Price Reduced on A History Lover’s Guide to Albuquerque

-Signed copies of AHS Board Member Roger Zimmerman’s book, A History Lover’s Guide to Albuquerque are available to purchase on the AHS Website at a reduced price of $16.
+Hist Lovers Guide to Alb - front coverSigned copies of AHS Board Member Roger Zimmerman’s book, A History Lover’s Guide to Albuquerque are available to purchase on the AHS Website at a reduced price of $16.
 Shipping is free and payment is via PayPal, but a PayPal account is not required if you wish to use a credit card.
 Please allow about a week for shipping.
-Roger will also be selling copies at AHS and other functions (credit cards accepted).
-Roger is donating a portion of proceeds for AHS online and personal sales to the Albuquerque Historical Society.
+Roger is donating a portion of proceeds for AHS online sales to the Albuquerque Historical Society.

 This book goes beyond the traditional guidebook to offer a historical journal through an area rich with diverse cultures and their fascinating past.
 Major museums, libraries, ethnic centers, historical displays and special historical treasures will be discussed.
 It is intended that this guide will help the reader find satisfaction in either visiting or exploring topics of choice.